-This year has been less pressured than last, with a significant drop in the number of new cases filed.
 The Tribunal has taken the opportunity to ensure those cases which could be progressed quickly were heard at the earliest possible date.
-This is reflected in the 58% reduction in "cases on hand".

 Some administrative frustration occurs when events beyond the control of the Chair or Deputy Chair delay expeditious process.
 For example, the oldest live files relate to two lawyers who not only face disciplinary charges, but also charges in the criminal justice system.
 Because there is a risk of compromising the lawyers' rights in the criminal trials to be held, the disciplinary process must await the conclusion of the criminal process.
-That wait has, so far, been in excess of five years.
+That wait has, so far, been in excess of six years.
+It is expected that both sets of charges will be disposed of within the next year.2

 We are acutely aware of the comments of the Court of Appeal in Orlov v.
-Auckland Lawyers Standards Committee and Or^1:
+Auckland Lawyers Standards Committee and Or3: